 Rooftop PV and battery storage

-- Over the forecast horizon, installed rooftop photovoltaic (PV) capacity is forecast to continue growing, from around 5 gigawatts (GW) today to 19.7 GW by 2036–37.
+- Over the forecast horizon, installed rooftop photovoltaic (PV) capacity (including those which have attached battery systems) is forecast to continue growing, from around 5 gigawatts (GW) today to 19.7 GW by 2036–37.
 AEMO has assumed that it is technically feasible to integrate this amount of rooftop PV into the network over the forecast horizon, through a mix of market, network, and non-network (such as storage) solutions to address issues such as increasing variability in system demand, low daytime demand, and increased ramping at morning and afternoon electricity system peaks.

 - Growth in installed PV is forecast to remain high initially, driven by consumers seeking to better manage their energy use, security, and costs.
 From 2019–20, the growth rate is forecast to slow, with federal incentives progressively being phased out, and the level of installations reaching saturation point due to availability of suitable roof space.

 - Forecast growth rates are particularly high for commercial PV systems, and PV systems combined with battery storage.

 - Battery storage installations are forecast to reach 5.6 GW by 2036–37, up from a capacity close to zero today.
 AEMO expects a proportion of new storage to be aggregated and used for price hedging by retailers and provision of ancillary services, further increasing the value streams from innovation and accelerating the rate of uptake.